ModPhoenix/bioinformatics-problems/README.md

 # Bioinformatics problems

-This repo contains bioinformatics computational problems that solved with Rust.
+This repo contains bioinformatics computational problems for [Rosalind](http://rosalind.info/) that solved with Rust.

 Solved:

 - Counting DNA Nucleotides
 - Transcribing DNA into RNA
+- Complementing a Strand of DNA